Laptop with charts and financial figure on it

 • Be able to work ethically and professionally as an independent mathematical scientist and collaboratively within teams either as a professional leader or collaborator.

-Why study Industrial and Applied Mathematics (Advanced)
+Why study Industrial and Applied Mathematics at Curtin?

-Top 1% global university
+World-ranked, global university

-Advanced Science course
+Advanced Science expertise

-This Advanced Science (Honours) course is designed for high-performing students and includes aspects of research, leadership and entrepreneurship.
+This Advanced Science honours course is designed for high-performing students and includes aspects of research, leadership and entrepreneurship.

 Industry recognition